Where To Buy Diamonds?

 If you're looking for the best value for money, then the answer is simple - buy online.
 Online stores will always beat brick & mortar jewelries when it comes to price, simply because of the overhead.

-A few online retailers are now providing high resolution photos (and videos) of the diamonds they're selling, which is essential for determining eye-cleanliness and the overall shape appearance (the latter is particularly important for fancy shapes).
+Of course, one big problem with online stores is that you can't inspect what you're buying in person.
+Luckily, this is not a dealbreaker anymore, since pretty much all reputable online retailers now provide high resolution photos and videos of the diamonds they're selling.
+This is essential for determining eye-cleanliness and the overall shape appearance (the latter is particularly important for fancy shapes).
 A certificate simply can't tell you everything, therefore seeing a diamond before buying it is crucial in order to avoid unpleasant surprises.

 Whiteflash (www.whiteflash.com)